O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 });

 ```
-If the user is in a SmartEco compatible environment, then it is expected that you will be returned a structured JSON format something like this.
+If the user is in a SmartEco compatible environment, then it is expected that you will be returned a structured JSON format similar to this.

 ```json
 {